01-edu/public/subjects/profanity_filter/README.md

 ### Instructions

 Sometimes it is more desirable to catch the failure of some parts of a program instead of just calling panic.

-For this exercise you will have to create a message blocker, where you must block the word `stupid`
+For this exercise you will have to create a message blocker, where you must block the word `stupid`.

 You will have to create a structure called `Message`, this structure must have the following elements: